Chris Pontius (soccer)

-Youth and college
+Early life and education

 Pontius attended and played central midfield for Servite High School.
 He played club soccer with the Irvine Strikers.

 He played college soccer at the University of California, Santa Barbara, where he was named Big West Conference Offensive Player of the Year in 2007, and Hermann Trophy candidate in 2008.
 In 2006, Pontius and the UC Santa Barbara Gauchos won the NCAA Division I Men's Soccer Championship.